 - 2015, Monday 9 March

 - 2013, no March event

 - 2010, Thursday 8 April (there was also a January event that year)

-What will Apple launch at the spring 2020 event?
+What will Apple launch in spring 2020?

 There have been plenty of predictions relating to products Apple could launch this spring, as we will discuss below.
 But before we do we'll start of with a look at what Apple's launched in past spring events.
 If you can't wait to find out what's coming jump to that section.

 Apple has made significant announcements at recent spring events.